zfs-old-crap/linkytime/docs/DeveloperGuide.md

 * 1d.
 The user does not follow the format of the command.
   * 1d1.
 LinkyTime shows an error message stating the correct format of the command.

     Use case resumes at step 1.

+* 1c.
+The edited module is a duplicate of an existing module in the module list.
+  * 1c1.
+LinkyTime shows an error message stating that this module already exists.

+    Use case resumes at step 1.